d12frosted/elpa-mirror/nongnu/evil-matchit-readme.txt

   evilmi-may-jump-by-percentage nil)' to turn off this feature.
 Then "3%" will jump 3 times.

-  Please note *only `evil-visual-state' and `evil-normal-state' are supported*.

-  If you need visually select lines, I *strongly recommend* using `evilmi-select-items' instead.
+  If you need visually select lines, you could use `evilmi-select-items'.

   This is actually an advantage of Emacs, you can tweak the select region without go into visual state at all.